tabarra/txAdmin/docs/dev_notes.md

     - [x] pressing enter on the license input text in setup page refreshes the page
     - [x] can I remove `/nui/resetSession`?
 I think we don't even use cookies anymore
 - [ ] NEW PAGE: Players
-    - [ ] test everything
+    - [X] make sure it is not spamming search requests at the start (remove debug print on the route)
-    - [ ] show online/notes/admin
+    - [x] show online/notes/admin
+    - [x] test everything
+    - [x] ~~Write `estimateSize` function to calculate size dynamically?~~ made it no-wrap
+    - [x] code the hotkey
     - [ ] temporarily, dropdown redirects:
         - Legacy Ban -> old players page
         - prune players/hwids (from master actions -> clean database)
-    - [ ] code the hotkey
-    - [ ] make sure it is not spamming search requests at the start (remove debug print on the route)
-    - [ ] Write `estimateSize` function to calculate size dynamically?
+    - [ ] track search duration in StatsManager just like we do for join checks
 - [ ] NEW PAGE: History
 - [ ] fix disallowed intents message